jacehiga/nba_betting/README.md

 ---

->  *Our project aims to visualize and analyze team-level performance trends across MLB and NBA games, providing an interactive view into player metrics, betting props, and more.*
+>  *This project aims to visualize and analyze team-level performance trends across MLB and NBA games, providing an interactive view into player metrics, betting props, and more.*